agonyforge/arbitrader/README.md

                       (sold 0.95 COIN for $1000)
 ```

-Now the markets both jump up by $500!
+Suddenly the markets both jump up by $500!
 Somebody is pumping a ton of money into COIN/USD!
-It's no problem for us though, because we gained money on FakeCoins and lost the same amount of money on CryptoTrade.
-We're neutral.
+Due to our market neutral strategy, we gained money on FakeCoins and lost the same amount of money on CryptoTrade.
 If the price had dropped by $500 instead, the opposite would have happened and we'd still be fine.

 ```
           FakeCoins   CryptoTrade